symfony/symfony-docs/book/templating.rst

 --------------------------------

 More often than not, templates in a project share common elements, like the header, footer, sidebar or more.
-In Symfony2, this problem is thought about
+In Symfony, this problem is thought about
 differently: a template can be decorated by another one.
 This works exactly the same as PHP classes: template inheritance allows you to build a base "layout" template that contains all the common elements of your site